rickellis/Arch-Linux-Install-Guide/README.md

 ### Turn UEFI on

 Make sure UEFI is on.
-Most modern systems use UEFI, so it generally is by default.
+Most modern systems use UEFI, so it's generally on by default.

 ### Disable Secure Boot

 If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
-Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use disk encryption on the partition containing Windows, as it requires secure boot.
+Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use BitLocker disk encryption on the partition containing Windows, as it requires secure boot.

 ### Disable Fast Start

 If you are dual botting with Windows turn off Fast Start.
-Fast Start puts Windows systems into hybernation when you power off.
-Because some systems are still active during hibernation, booting into a Linux system can cause various problems.
+Fast Start puts Windows into hybernation when you power off.
+Because some systems are still active during hibernation, booting into Linux can cause various problems.

 ---